madajaju/edgemere/docs/edgemere/cpl/usecases/managedatacenter/index.md

 IT Operator creates data centers and allows them to add devices and aggregated devices

 ![Scenario CreateDataCenter](./CreateDataCenter.png)
+#### Criteria

+* Given - IT Operator has access to the system.
+* When - Operator creates a data center, devices, and aggregated devices
+* Then - IT Operator has access to the system.

 #### Steps
 1. [device create --name host1 --file ./templates/device.yaml](#action-device-create)